Optimal regularity for the porous medium equation: Introduction

-with $u_{0}\in L^{1}(\R_{x}^{d}),\,S\in L^{1}([0,T]\times\R_{x}^{d})$, $T\ge0$, $m>1$ and $u^{[m]}:=|u|^{m-1}u$.
-We are particularly interested in the case $m\in(1,2)$ and in the limit case $m\downarrow1$.
-To this end, we note that all available regularity results for \eqref{eq:PME-intro} concerning spatial regularity in terms of Hölder or Sobolev spaces are restricted to a degree of differentiability of an order less than one.
-Clearly, this is in contrast to the limit case $m=1$ where $u$ is known to be twice (spatially) weakly differentiable.
-In contrast, in this paper we provide regularity estimates for \eqref{eq:PME-intro} in (fractional) Sobolev spaces of order of differentiability $\frac{2}{m}-$.
-Scaling arguments suggest that this is the optimal regularity and, in particular, this is consistent with the optimal regularity in the linear limit $m\downarrow1$.
+All known regularity estimates in terms of Hölder or Sobolev spaces are restricted to a degree of differentiability of an order less than one.
+The best known regularity estimate in Sobolev spaces, obtained by Tadmor and Tao in \cite{TT07} and Ebmeyer in \cite{E05}, is that, if $u_{0}\in(L^{1}\cap L^{\infty})(\R_{x}^{d})$, then